Advent of Code: Preparations

 According to a comment in the HTML code on each page of the event's website, Advent of Code runs using custom Perl code.
 Wastl built almost the entire website himself, including the design, animations, prose, and puzzles.
 (He relies on other services for authentication, analytics, and social media integrations.)

-Each year, Wastl creates and tests the 12 (was 25 until 2024) puzzles in advance.
+Each year, Wastl creates and tests the puzzles in advance.
 This takes 4–5 months of work each year.
+A handful of beta testers are employed, who are credited by name.

+Controversy

+Some participants have used generative artificial intelligence to solve the puzzles.
+In 2023, Wastl requested that users abstain from using these tools to solve the puzzles in an unattended fashion until after the leaderboard has been filled for the day, stating that "the leaderboards are for human competitors", and from 2025 onwards has decided to discontinue the global leaderboard entirely, with the reasoning that "what started as a fun feature in 2015 became an ever-growing problem".